 So what does our map look like now?
 Lets see:

 What the what?
-There’s more red on the map now than there was before!
+There’s more red now than there was before!

 This is what happens when you travel: the more places you go, the more places you want to visit.
 Everywhere we went was amazing, so why wouldn’t we want to go even more places?